Looking for a Himalayan Photography in early 2018? Also on our calendar is an extraordinary Winter Ladakh phototour

 Is there a lot of walking/trekking involved?

-No and Yes.
+Not really.
 Most of the places we go to will be reached through vehicles.
-But we will be doing some walking at a few places.
+But the region yields to short walks, especially in Chandratal area and Langza Village.
 There are no strenuous, long distance walks or full-day hikes.
 Nor do we have walking as a necessity to reach a destination, which means that you may opt out and rest instead of going on a walk if you feel tired.
-The most strenuous activity that we do in this tour is a one-hour hike to Dhankar Lake.
 We believe that most people in reasonably good health should not have any problems with most of the activities through the tour.
 Speak to us if you have any doubts.

 Also refer to our photography tours faq for more information.

 Tour price: Rs.66,850 per person.